Raezroth/Linux-ARM-Gaming-Chroot/README.md

 ### [TabPad](https://github.com/nitg16/TabPad) must be ran from a seperate terminal.

 Recommend to launch another terminal and chroot into the container again for this.
+You can try to run this from the host, but TabPad relies on X11 and won't launch with wayland currently.
+Looking into modifying or just a new touchscreen controller.